sjnakib/portfolio-v3/specification.md

   - Dynamic text animations on load
   - Smooth scrolling to anchor links
   - Distinct hover and active states for buttons
+  - Animated scroll indicator at the bottom of the viewport that:
+    - Visually prompts users to scroll down to see more content
+    - Features a subtle bouncing arrow animation with a vertical gradient line
+    - Provides a clear affordance for discovering content below the fold
+    - Matches the site's design theme with hover effects and accessible focus states
+    - Includes smooth scrolling behavior when clicked

 #### Skills Section
 - Horizontal scrollable row of skill badges (visible on all devices)